fishd72/diy-pikvm/README.md

 <img src="https://m.media-amazon.com/images/I/610O5VfhWML._AC_SX679_.jpg" width="200" />

 Originally I used the [Geekworm HDMI-CSI bridge](https://www.amazon.co.uk/gp/product/B0899L6ZXZ/) and it worked very well, however it doesn't physically fit into the case I had 3d printed.
 So, instead I ordered a new [Waveshare bridge](https://www.amazon.co.uk/gp/product/B08TBD68MH/) and this works and fits just fine... although the cable is a bit long.
 Fit as per the instructions.

+**EDIT:** I see [thepihut](https://thepihut.com/search?q=Flex+Cable+for+Raspberry+Pi+Camera&narrow_by=&sort_by=relevency&page=1) do 50mm or 100mm FPC cables (instead of the stock 150mm one) so I might try these.

 ### Case